GiovanniPellegrini/not_intellij_idea/examples/tutorial.md

 ## Camera

 The camera is a special object in the scene that defines the point of view of the observer.
-It is mandatory do define a camera in the scene.
+It is mandatory to define a camera in the scene, if you don't define it in your .txt file NIJ, tracer will assign a default camera.

-In NIJ tracer you can define a camera using the following syntax:
+You can define a camera using the following syntax:

     camera(typeOfCamera, transformation, aspectRatio, distance)